mist64/cbmbus_doc/2 Bus Arbitration.md

 Unlike regular data transmissions, where the controller can pause and resume the stream using `UNLISTEN`/`LISTEN`, the name of the channel has to be sent in one go.
 The end of the name is indicated by the `UNLISTEN` command, not by `EOI`.

-The device can indicate an error associating the channel with the name using an error condition on layer 2.
+The device can indicate an error associating the channel with the name[^3] using an error condition on layer 2.

 Dissociating a channel from a name is done using the sequence `LISTEN`/`CLOSE`/`UNLISTEN`, like in this example: